pagkly/Zed/Investopedia3/Operating Ratio.md

 Revenue or net sales is the top line of the income statement and is the amount of money a company generates before expenses are taken out.
 Some companies list revenue as net sales because they have returns of merchandise from customers whereby they credit the client back, which is deducted from revenue.

-All of these line items are listed on the [income statement](https://www.investopedia.com/terms/i/incomestatement.asp).
+All of these line items are listed on the [[income statement]](https://www.investopedia.com/terms/i/incomestatement.asp).
 Companies must clearly state which expenses are operational and which are designated for other uses.

 ## Example of the Operating Ratio